manzor99/2D-Rainbow6-Siege/README.md

 ### Next Objective
 #### Rocco
-- [ ] Make the frame, get characters on it, and allow them to move.
+- [X] Make the frame, get characters on it, and allow them to move.
+- [ ] Make everything server side and allow the server and client to communicate.
 #### Ryan
 - [ ] Make characters.
 #### Larry